Cy5er/Portfolio/Computer Vision Assignments/Assignment 3/README.md

 3. **Image Blending**
    ![Blending Results](Screenshot%202025-03-23%20152009.jpg)
    *A naive alpha blend vs. Laplacian pyramid.
 The pyramid blend yields smoother transitions with minimal seams.
 The difference image highlights the changes in overlapping regions.*

-These steps strengthen your understanding of **spatial and frequency domain** methods in computer vision, crucial for advanced image manipulation, denoising, and blending tasks.